cu-mkp/edition-webpages/docs/resources/letterforms.md

-# Letterforms of BnF Ms. Fr.
+## Letterforms of BnF Ms. Fr.
 640

-Resource for the transcription of the middle French script
+Resource for the transcription of the middle French script of Ms. Fr.
+640.

 Compiled by Marc Smith, Lead Paleographer, Making and Knowing Project